Mapotempo/balanced_vrp_clustering/README.md

 ratio = 1 by default, used to over/underestimate vehicles limits c.build(DataSet.new(data_items: data_items), cut_symbol, ratio)```

 cut_symbol is the referent unit to use when balancing clusters.
-This unit should exist in both vehicles_infos and data_items structures.
+This unit should exist in both vehicles and data_items structures.
 ```

 Get clusters back :

 ```
-puts c.clusters.size # same same as vehicles_infos
-clusters = c.clusters.collect{ |generated_cluster|
+puts c.clusters.size # same same as vehicles clusters = c.clusters.collect{ |generated_cluster|
   generated_clusters.data_items.collect{ |item| item[2] } # item id
 }